foobarbaz-inc/conversation-memory-streamlit/README.md

-# LangChain-Streamlit Template

-This repo serves as a template for how to deploy a LangChain on Streamlit.

-This repo contains an `main.py` file which has a template for a chatbot implementation.

-## Adding your chain
-To add your chain, you need to change the `load_chain` function in `main.py`.
-Depending on the type of your chain, you may also need to change the inputs/outputs that occur later on.
+# Long-Term Memory for Conversational Agents Demo

+This serves as an example of the ConversationEntityMemory module in Langchain.

+Talk to the bot & see the entities mentioned in conversation appear on the left-hand side as the bot understands them.

+Click Refresh Chat (make sure the text input is clear first) to clear the conversation context and see that the bot still "remembers" what you told it.

 ## Deploy on Streamlit